 If you have any questions, doubts or worries about gyroplane flying, please don’t be afraid to ask.
-Just send me a message, all confidential and nothing will be published.
-I’ve made many an autorotational mistake in my time, so don’t be embarrassed: Ken Wallis always said that those who never make a mistake, never make anything!
+It’s all confidential and nothing will be published.
+I’ve made many an autorotational mistake in my time, so don’t be embarrassed: Ken Wallis always said that those who never make a mistake never make anything!
 If my advice can help to prevent an accident, that’s all that matters to me – it’s up to you whether you choose to take it or not.

 My name is Shirley, and I’m a rotorholic.